 Stephanie Eslake is an award-winning writer and editor.
 Based in Tasmania, she works freelance and is passionate about communicating the arts.

 In 2021, Stephanie Eslake was awarded an Arts Tasmania grant to write a new book for arts practitioners, and an APRA AMCOS 2021 Art Music Award (Luminary Award) for CutCommon.
-Most recently, she has been named a finalist for Best Gaming Journalist in the 2023 Samsung Australian IT Journalism Awards.
+Most recently, she was named a finalist for Best Gaming Journalist in the 2023 Samsung Australian IT Journalism Awards, and a finalist for the Music Journalist Award in the 2023 Australian Women in Music Awards.

-Stephanie Eslake founded CutCommon in 2014 with a vision to create an inclusive community for arts practitioners in Australia.
-The niche publication awarded her the City of Hobart Australia Day 2017 Young Citizen of the Year Award for her “community contribution by creating an online promotional and educational network for young Australian classical musicians”.
-It was also shortlisted for the Classical:NEXT Innovation Award, placing it as one of the top 10 classical music industry projects across the globe.
+Because of her work on CutCommon, Stephanie received the City of Hobart Australia Day 2017 Young Citizen of the Year Award for her “community contribution by creating an online promotional and educational network for young Australian classical musicians”.
+CutCommon was also shortlisted for the Classical:NEXT Innovation Award, placing it as one of the top 10 classical music industry projects across the globe.

-Stephanie was the inaugural 2017 Kill Your Darlings New Critic Award winner, won the 2018 Tasmanian Young Achiever Awards (Arts), and was shortlisted for the 2017 Kat Muscat Fellowship.
+Beyond CutCommon, Stephanie is a prolific freelance arts journalist and critic.
+You may have read her words in ABC, SBS, The Guardian, ArtsHub, and more (full list of credits below).
+For her writing, she was named the inaugural 2017 Kill Your Darlings New Critic Award winner, won the 2018 Tasmanian Young Achiever Awards (Arts), and was shortlisted for the 2017 Kat Muscat Fellowship.
 In 2020, she was selected for the Island Magazine residency project If These Halls Could Talk, a collaboration with the 2021 Ten Days on the Island Festival.

-Stephanie has attended the Australian Youth Orchestra Words About Music program, and graduated from the University of Tasmania with degrees in Musicology; Sociology; and Journalism, Media, and Communications.
-She also has certificates in broadcast operation and microbusiness management.
+For her own education, Stephanie has attended the Australian Youth Orchestra Words About Music program, and graduated from the University of Tasmania with degrees in Musicology; Sociology; and Journalism, Media, and Communications.
+She also has certificates in broadcast operation and microbusiness management, and has returned to university as a guest lecturer (University of Tasmania, University of Melbourne).

-The writer co-founded Upbeat Monthly News for the University of Tasmania’s Conservatorium of Music, has written program notes for Musica Viva as well as Queensland and Tasmanian state orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production with Tasmanian State Parliament.
+The writer co-founded Upbeat Monthly News for the University of Tasmania’s Conservatorium of Music, has written program content for major Australian orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production with Tasmanian State Parliament.
 In 2015, she spent time as acting editor and lead writer for The Mercury’s music publication Pulse.

 The classical saxophonist has tutored woodwind in schools across Hobart, worked as co-editor and publications mentor for Hobart City Council’s Platform youth arts and culture magazine, and was part of the Making Waves’ Making Conversation interview team.